cannatag/ldap3/README.txt

 =========
 CHANGELOG
 =========
+* 0.6.4 - 2013.10.16
+    - Added simple paged search as per rfc 2696
+    - Controls return values are decoded and stored in result attribute of connection

 * 0.6.3 - 2013.10.07
     - Added Extesible Filter syntax to search filter
     - Fixed exception while closing connection in AsyncThreaded strategy